Detecting App Usage

 3 - Use a different URL for your app

-You may choose to serve a completely different version of your website through your app via a different URL.
+Alternatively, you can serve a completely different version of your website through a unique URL tailored for the app, such as: